-Kiladis (1998) addressed the role of equatorward-propagating extratropical Rossby waves, steered by the background circulation, in initiating equatorially trapped Rossby (ER) waves upon intruding into the tropics.
-Other studies by Roundy and Frank (2004b) and Masunaga (2007) have demonstrated associations between the circulation and convection associated with the MJO and ER waves.
+Kiladis (1998) and Kiladis and Matthews (1999) addressed the role of equatorwardpropagating Rossby extratropical waves, steered by the background circulation, in initiating equatorially trapped Rossby (ER) waves upon intruding into the tropics.
+Other studies by Roundy and Frank (2004b) and (2007)have demonstrated Masunaga between the circulation and associations convection associated with the MJO and ER waves.

-This paper will address the initiation of ER waves by extratropical Rossby wave intrusion into the tropics, as well as the associations between the MJO and ER waves.
+This paper will address the associations between the MJO and ER waves, and suggest the potential for ER wave generation associated with extratropical Rossby wave intrusion into the tropics.
 ER waves will be assessed relative to the MJO during phase 4 in a smoothed version of the Real-time Multivariate MJO (RMM) indices of Wheeler and Hendon (2004).
-This method will demonstrate the importance of assessing ER waves relative to the MJO to gain the most information about the extratropical circulation.
+These assessments will demonstrate the importance of assessing ER waves relative to the MJO to additional information about the extratropical circulation.

-Additionally, by assessing a simultaneous combination of the MJO and ER waves, a feedback loop between the tropics and extratropics is demonstrated, with the MJO, extratropical Rossby waves, and ER waves comprising the three modes of this feedback process.
+Further, by assessing a simultaneous combination of the MJO and ER waves, a feedback loop between the tropics and extratropics is demonstrated, with the MJO, extratropical Rossby waves, and ER waves comprising the three modes of this feedback process.